abdulwaheed76/practices/README.md

 # Project management tool
 ## Task type FAQs
-1. Which is the most important step or task? - Answer: Writing,covering all possible and correct scenarios after understanding the requirements.
+1. Which is the **most important step** or task? - Answer: Writing,covering all possible and correct **scenarios** after understanding the requirements.
 1. Example of scenarios:
     1. `action_expectedResult` <--- valid scenario and test case pseudo
     1. loginWithIncorrectCred_401ErrorSent
     1. register with existing email _ reroute to forgot password page with message
-    1. any and everything thinkable, doable, actionable, reactionable by user, system, naturally.
+    1. any and everything thinkable, doable, actionable, reactionable by user, system, naturally
+ 1. There need not to be a **PR of tasks** in which you do not write, draw, video or with **no input** on anything. e.g but not limited to understanding tasks.
+ 2. `-info` projects is textual informational project having stories, requirements etc
+ 3. `-test` project has backend / frontend test cases (unit, integration, e2e) etc.
+ 4. `-bk` / `-fe` projects have backend, frontend code respectively.

 ## Task flow and steps
 1. Each task should be performed from top to bottom.
 I.e the tasks / ticket types mentioned